Recognizing The Signs Of Hydrocodone Addiction

 Chronic, heavy use of Hydrocodone decreases hormone levels in the body.
 Some of these hormones include estrogen and testosterone, which can lead to fertility damage, making it more difficult to conceive for some men and women.
 Low hormone levels can also result in increased risk of depression, anxiety, chronic fatigue syndrome, osteoporosis due to loss of muscle mass, and increased risk of bone fractures.
 A study found that hormone levels in women who were addicted to Hydrocodone were between 30 to 70% lower in estrogen levels than normal.

 Hyperalgesia (Increased Pain Responses)

 Long-term oxygen deprivation will also result in damage to brain structures.
-Some damage is reversable but may take years to adjust.
+Some damage is reversible but may take years to adjust.
 Some symptoms, however, may not be completely reversible.
-There is also risk of irreversible brain damage due to lack of blood flow after an overdose from hydrocodone due to respiratory failure.
+There is also risk of irreversible brain damage due to lack of blood flow after an overdose from Hydrocodone due to respiratory failure.
 Strokes, for instance, fall in this category.

 Loss of Limbs